micgue89/teamcity-documentation/topics/multinode-setup.md

         http-request capture req.body id 0
         capture request header user-agent len 150
         capture request header Host len 15

+        # specify the cookie:
-        capture cookie X-TeamCity-Node-Id-Cookie= len 100 # specifying the cookie
+        capture cookie X-TeamCity-Node-Id-Cookie= len 100

+        # specify the package header:
-        http-request add-header X-TeamCity-Proxy "type=haproxy; version=2021.1" # specifying the package header
+        http-request add-header X-TeamCity-Proxy "type=haproxy; version=2021.1"

         acl is_build_agent hdr_beg(User-Agent) -i "TeamCity Agent"

+        # for web users' requests use the balanced endpoint:
         use_backend agents_endpoint if is_build_agent
-        use_backend web_endpoint unless is_build_agent # for web users' requests use the balanced endpoint
+        use_backend web_endpoint unless is_build_agent

     backend agents_endpoint
         acl cookie_found req.cook(X-TeamCity-Node-Id-Cookie) -m found
-        # pass requests without cookie to the main node
+        # pass requests without the cookie to the main node
-        # these are the commands and builds without the cookie
+        # these are the commands and builds without the cookie:
         use-server MAIN_SERVER unless cookie_found
         # parses the X-TeamCity-Node-Id-Cookie cookie from the request.
 Does not add if absent.
         cookie X-TeamCity-Node-Id-Cookie
-        # last argument here is the cookie value that is the secondary node ID
+        # last argument is the cookie value that is the secondary node ID:
         server secondary_node <sec-host>:<sec-port> check cookie SecNodeID
         server MAIN_SERVER <main-host>:<port> check cookie MAIN_SERVER

     backend web_endpoint
+        # choose the first available server:
+        balance first
-        balance first # choose the first available server option httpchk GET /login.html HTTP/1.1 # \r\nHost:localhost
+        option httpchk GET /login.html HTTP/1.1 # \r\nHost:localhost
-        server web_main <sec-host>:<sec-port> check # set main node as the default server server web_secondary <main-host>:<main-port> check # set the secondary node as backup if the main node is down
+        # set the main node as the default server:
+        server web_main <sec-host>:<sec-port> check
+        # set the secondary node as backup if the main node is down:
+        server web_secondary <main-host>:<main-port> check
 ```

-Here, `MAIN_SERVER` is the identifier of the main node; `secNodeID` must be set to the ID of a secondary server — you can add as many `server secondary_node ...` lines, as there are secondary servers in your setup.
+Here, `MAIN_SERVER` is the identifier of the main node; `secNodeID` must be set to the ID of a secondary node, as specified in __Administration | Nodes Configuration__.
+You can add as many `server secondary_node ...` lines as there are secondary nodes in your setup.

 After configuring the proxy, remember to change the `serverURL` value to the proxy address in the agent's [`buildAgent.properties`](build-agent-configuration.md) file.

->If you leave `serverURL` set to the main server URL, the agent will connect to the main node for every operation.
+>If you leave `serverURL` set to the main server URL, the agent will connect to the main node for every operation, as in the default scenario.
 This way, you can combine two approaches and control which agents connect to the proxy, and which ones — directly to the main server.

 ### Firewall Settings